Kong/kubernetes-ingress-controller/docs/annotations.md

-This annotation can be applied to a Service Object in Kubernetes as well, which will result in the plugin being executed at Service in Kong, meaning the plugin will be executed for every request that is proxied, no matter which Route it came from.
+This annotation can be applied to a Service Object in Kubernetes as well, which will result in the plugin being executed at Service in Kong, meaning the plugin will be executed for every request that is proxied, n matter which Route it came from.

+See [KongPlugin](#kongplugin) for examples of how to apply a plugin to service or ingress.

 ## `configuration.konghq.com`